 - A tuition deposit is required of all traditional undergraduate and Seminary students.
 It will be posted to your student account as a payment toward your tuition for your first semester at North Park.

-- A refundable deposit for housing and board is required of all resident students.
+- A refundable deposit for housing and food is required of all resident students.
 Damage assessments, if any, are taken from this deposit when students move out of campus-owned housing.
 Occasionally, there may be other losses due to residential living (e.g. excessive food waste or shrinkage of dining hall supplies).
-In these cases, an assessment may be charged to all student housing and board deposits.
+In these cases, an assessment may be charged to all student housing and food deposits.
 This damage deposit does not appear as a credit on your bill while you are a student.
 The remainder of your deposit (less any damage assessments) will be returned to you when you graduate or leave the University and have paid your account in full.

 Financial Aid on Your Bill